wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_trace_transaction.md

 ---
-title: optimism:trace_transaction \[WebSocket\]
+title: trace_transaction - Optimism
-description: Provides transaction processing of type trace for the specifiedtransaction.
+description: Example code for the trace_transaction ws method. Сomplete guide on how to use trace_transaction ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters